sg-dev/sg-website/content/publications/2012/perony2012take-me-to/index.md

 ---
-title: '\"Take me to your leader!\": Inferring leadership in animal groups on the move'
+title: '"Take me to your leader!": Inferring leadership in animal groups on the move'
 date: '2012-01-01'
 pages: 594-595